-PMO – Order or chaos?
-Most of us would prefer a bit of both, but order in most times can be a boon for any project.
-With many entities coming together, there is also a chance of a scramble that might not be the best way for you to conduct your business or run your projects.
+PMO can serve as both, but order most times can be a boon for any project.
+With many entities coming together, there is also a chance of a scramble that might not be the best way to conduct your business or run your projects.

-In an organization, there are many projects in work that benefit a way of life.
-These projects are born out of a need that arises and it is the responsibility of program managers and project managers to be organized in such a manner so as to resolve the issues at hand with ease and simplicity, for everyone to benefit from.
+In an organization, many projects in work benefit a way of life.
+These projects are born out of a need that arises, and it is the responsibility of program managers and project managers to be organized in such a manner as to resolve the issues at hand with ease and simplicity for everyone to benefit from.

-Projects are a subset of a program, and with multiple projects taking place at different times, in succession, all with the view of getting the program closer towards the company’s goals and objectives of progress.
-To deal with all these things happening at simultaneous times or at different times, project managers and program managers have to be cautious and organize a PMO or Project Management Office.
+Projects are a subset of a program, with multiple projects taking place at different times, in succession, all with the view of getting the program closer to the company’s goals and objectives of progress.
+Project and program managers must be cautious and organize a PMO or Project Management Office to deal with all these things happening simultaneously or at different times.
 This PMO will be the organizing body that helps in every project undertaken and every program dealt with.
 In this article, we’ll learn everything you need to know about a PMO.

 What is a PMO?

-project management office can be of different types and need to comply with the needs stated by the organization, in its endeavor to make projects adhere to standards and norms.
-If a PMO is set with a clear objective in mind, with a solid foundation and support from sponsors, and with a perfect approach to the business model, it can be a powerhouse of value creation and project excellence for the company.
+The project management office can be of different types and need to comply with the needs stated by the organization in its endeavor to make projects adhere to standards and norms.
+If a PMO is established with a clear objective, a solid foundation, and strong support from sponsors, along with a well-defined business model, it can operate effectively.
+In that case, it can be a powerhouse of value creation and project excellence for the company.

-Bringing project management onto the forefront is a great idea.
-You can have standardization and you can even monitor against a set of norms for your project team and other members associated with the project.
+Bringing project management to the forefront is a great idea.
+You can have standardization and even monitor against a set of norms for your project team and other members associated with the project.
 So, why a PMO?
 Let’s go through the key benefits mapped out when we use a PMO:

 - Establishing a foundation for your company’s initiatives and managing an organizational portfolio at the same time

-- Encouraging transparency and efficient financial reporting with a view to encourage leadership
+- Encouraging transparency and efficient financial reporting to encourage leadership

-- Aligning business strategy with the investments so as to gauge the level of success
+- Aligning business strategy with investments to gauge the level of success

 - Improving customer satisfaction and employee productivity to boost business performance

-- Implementing standard practices, in accord with the best practices followed worldwide
+- Implementing standard practices in accordance with the best practices followed worldwide

 - Ensuring long-term savings and return on investments (ROIs) for all the training and mentoring